 Visit Yukon’s only fly-in community, where the Vuntut Gwitchin people still live with the rhythms of the Porcupine Caribou Herd and the land and seasons.
 Explore Vuntut, where few visitors tread (and some years, none at all).
 Discover the northern part of the park, a vast arctic landscape of rocky peaks and tundra valleys.
 Follow in the footsteps of the caribou and generations of Vuntut Gwitchin people and explore sweeping landscapes rich in wildlife and cultural heritage.

 Located 60 kilometres south of Vuntut, the Yukon’s northernmost, fly-in village of Old Crow offers visitors a window into both the traditional and contemporary culture of the Vuntut Gwitchin people, whose territory includes Vuntut National Park.

-Vuntut National Park has no services, facilities, designated landing areas, or developed trails but offers a world of adventure for experienced explorers.
+Vuntut National Park offers a world of adventure for experienced explorers.
 Backpack in a spectacular arctic landscape and immerse yourself in the land’s rich natural and cultural heritage.